Earn your Master of Social Work (MSW) degree from Simmons University

 Simmons' School of Social Work is the only Social Work School in Massachusetts that uses Social Work Simulation Education, a current best practice in the field, to facilitate MSW students’ higher level learning.

 Simmons Social Work Clinical Simulation enables students to learn how to integrate social work theory, knowledge, skills and values into practice.
 Standardized patients who are trained actors and case studies are used to produce simulated clinical situations, allowing Simmons MSW students to practice treatments.
-With the use of simulation, Simmons MSW students engage in real-life clinical situations, preparing them for circumstances that arise in their field placements and for jobs as clinical social workers after they graduate.
+With the use of simulation, Simmons MSW students engage in real-life clinical situations, preparing them for circumstances that arise in their practicum placements and for jobs as clinical social workers after they graduate.

 Hear more from the Simmons MSW community about how simulation prepares students for real world practice.